habbes/techies-welfare/README.md

 - [ ] Ability to track payouts
 - [ ] Ability to view current welfare account balance
 - [x] Documentation to help people get started contributing to and running the project locally
+- [ ] Documentation about app architecture and code organization
 - [ ] Improve API client to use fluent pattern